Rob Van Beek

 Rob Van Beek (born August 18, 1983) is a professional indoor lacrosse player.
-He attended St. Vincent College.
-He is from Port Coquitlam, British Columbia.
+He attended St. Vincent College, and is from Port Coquitlam, British Columbia.

 NLL career

 Van Beek was selected with the fifth overall pick in the First Round of the 2004 NLL Entry Draft by the Philadelphia Wings.

-After missing much of the 2005 after tearing his right PCL, Van Beek led the entire NLL in penalty minutes during the 2006 season.

-November 2009 Van Beek was traded to Calgary Roughnecks.
+After missing much of 2005 after tearing his right PCL, Van Beek led the entire NLL in penalty minutes during the 2006 season.
+In November 2009, Van Beek was traded to the Calgary Roughnecks.

 He is a frequent guest on the Preston and Steve morning radio show on 93.3 FM WMMR in Philadelphia to discuss the Philadelphia Wings.
-He is also a very keen artist and is of Dutch heritage.

 In Spring of 2009, Van Beek was a voluntary assistant lacrosse coach for the Potsdam State Bears.
 In 2009-10, Van Beek was a coach of Langley Thunder U14 Field Lacrosse Team.

+He is a member of the Langley Thunder's 20th Anniversary Squad.

 BCLA / WLA career

 Van Beek was named league MVP and was also named to the All-Star team in 2003 and 2004 while playing Jr. A lacrosse in the British Columbia Lacrosse Association with the Port Coquitlam Saints.

-He was selected 1st overall in 2004 Western Lacrosse Association draft by the Langley Thunder.
+He was selected 1st overall in the 2005 Western Lacrosse Association draft by the Langley Thunder.

-2008 Van Beek Played for St Regis Indians of OLA Major Lacrosse Series.
+In 2008, Van Beek played for St Regis Indians of OLA Major Lacrosse Series.